-Jennifer Wen Ma (1973, Beijing, China) is a visual artist who moved to the United States in 1986 and received her Master of Fine Art degree in 1999 from Pratt Institute, New York.
+Jennifer Wen Ma (1973, Beijing, China) is a visual artist who moved to the United State in 1986, and received her Master of Fine Art degree in 1999 from Pratt Institute, New York.
 Ma works and lives between New York and Beijing.
-Ma’s interdisciplinary practice bridges varied media such as installation, drawing, video, public art, design, performance, and theatre; she often brings together unlikely elements in a single piece, creating sensitive, poetic and poignant works.
+Ma’s interdisciplinary practice bridges varied media such as installation, drawing, video, public art, design, performance, and theatre; often bringing together unlikely elements in a single piece, creating sensitive, poetic and poignant works.

-Projects with international institutions include: installation opera Paradise Interrupted, commissioned by Spoleto Festival USA, Lincoln Center Festival, and National Kaohsiung Center for the Arts in 2015, also performed at the Temple of Dendur, The Metropolitan Museum of Art, New York; Market Square Public Art Program, Pittsburgh, 2015; Vancouver Art Gallery, 2014; Performa 13, New York, 2013; The Republic of China Centennial Grand Countdown, Taipei, 2010; Biennale of Sydney, 2010; Echigo-Tsumari Triennial, Japan, 2009; Guggenheim Bilbao, Spain, 2009; Solomon R. Guggenheim Museum, New York, 2008; and the National Art Museum of China, Beijing, 2008; among others.
+Projects with international institutions include: "A Beautiful Disorder" at Cass Sculpture Foundation, 2016; "What About the Art?" at Qatar Museums, 2016; installation opera Paradise Interrupted, commissioned by Spoleto USA Festival, Lincoln Center Festival, and National Kaohsiung Center for the Arts, 2015, also performed in the Temple of Dendur, The Metropolitan Museum of Art; Flux Projects, Atlanta; Market Square Public Art Program, Pittsburgh, 2015; 5x5 Nonument Park, Washington DC; Vancouver Art Gallery, 2014; Lower Manhattan Cultural Council, New York, 2013; Cambio Cultural, Belo Horizonte, Brazil, 2013; Performa 13, New York, 2013; The Republic of China Centennial Grand Countdown, Taipei, 2010; Biennale of Sydney, 2010; Echigo-Tsumari Triennial, Japan, 2009; Guggenheim Bilbao, Spain, 2009; Solomon R. Guggenheim Museum, New York, 2008; and the National Art Museum of China, Beijing, 2008, among others.

 In 2008, Ma was one of the seven members on the core creative team for the opening and closing ceremonies of the Beijing Olympics, and the chief designer for visual and special effects.
 She received an Emmy for the US broadcast of the ceremony.